margo/specification/system-design/margo-api-reference/workload-api/application-package-api/application-description.md

-## Application Description

 The application description has the purpose of presenting the application, e.g., on an application catalog or marketplace from where an end user selects an application to be installed.
 The end user defines an `ApplicationDeployment` by specifying [configuration parameters](#defining-configurable-application-parameters) for an `ApplicationDescription`.
-An `ApplicationDeployment` defines the [desired state](../../margo-api-reference/workload-api/desired-state-api/desired-state/) for an application.
+An `ApplicationDeployment` defines the [desired state](../desired-state-api/desired-state.md) for an application.

 ### Top-level Attributes